- Are lessons private?

 A: Perhaps.
 Depends on that day’s schedule and where you live.
 If you would like to be picked up please do ask.
 We will make every effort to make that happen for a small additional fee.
 If you have your own motorcycle and are not comfortable riding it to the lesson space we might be able to arrange a pick-up.
 The MMS bike can stay at your home and your coach will ride you on yours to the lesson space.
 If your bike is at the shop where you bought it or a garage or other third party location we may be able to meet you there.
 Following the lesson we will bring you and your motorcycle back to the same location or to your home in which case we request either a ride back to the MMS bike or taxi fare to retrieve it.
 A small fee may be requested for these services as well.

-**Update 2017: Due to increased demand it has become more difficult time-wise to travel beyond our practice space and the ability to do so is now less likely.
-While training on your own motorcycle/scooter is preferred, skills learned on the MMS bikes are most definitely transferable.
-We apologize for the inconvenience but sincerely hope that this does not deter you from training with Monkey Moto School.
+**Update 2019: Due to increased demand it has become more difficult time-wise to travel beyond our practice space and the ability to do so is now less likely.
+While training on your own motorcycle/scooter may feel preferred, the skills and muscle memory developed on the MMS training bikes are most definitely transferable.
+We apologize for the inconvenience and sincerely hope that this does not deter you from training with Monkey Moto School.

 12: Where are the lessons?
 Where shall we meet?